 Bb Vista Access Restricted as of January 31

 As of January 31, 2013, users will no longer be able to access the Bb Vista system.
 Please make sure you log in before the end of the month to download any files you may need.
 If you need any content migrated to Drexel Learn, please fill out the migration request form.
-Contact the Online Learning Team at email@example.com or 215-895-1224 with any questions.
+Contact the Instructional Technolgy Group at firstname.lastname@example.org or 215-895-1224 with any questions.

 Copying Content from One Course to Another in Learn